 As NGH’s first OB/GYN, Dr. Ferguson’s presence vastly enhances women's access to obstetrical services in Norfolk and area.
 Dr. Ferguson will work in cooperation with four established physicians who provide low-risk obstetrical services.

 We invite Moms and families to arrange for a tour of the Obstetrical Unit.
 If you would like to arrange a tour with the Norfolk General Hospical staff, please leave a message at 519-426-0130 x 1205.
-These tours are generally held on a monthly basis.

 Planning for Your Birth

 Your birth plan and pre-natal record as completed by your self and your physician provide important information for the obstetrical staff and other members of the health care team.

 While it is difficult to predict what your labour will be like and what you may require in terms of pain relief, you are encouraged to discuss options for pain management with your physician in advance and make your preference known to the physician and the nursing staff.

 After a first examination, babies receieve the Vitamin K injections to help prevent bleeding problems and the Erythromycin eye ointment to prevent eye infections.
 Your baby will remain with you after birth and a nurse will assist with feeding and infant care.

 Once you and your baby are settled in your room on the Obstetrical Unit, you will be able to watch your baby receive his/her first bath.
 Your baby will remain in your room.
 Your caregivers will help you learn to care for your baby.
 You will also learn how the hospital ensures the security of your baby during your stay.